ummagohil/your-name-pls/README.md

 ### 💭Future Improvements

-- Make is do more sophisticated things/integrate into another application to automate things
+- Make it do more sophisticated things/integrate into another application to automate things